bguiz/property-based-testing-javascript-preso/README.md

-# Property-based testing in Javscript
+# Property-based testing in Javascript

 A presentation using [spectacle](https://github.com/FormidableLabs/spectacle).